Genres

 editReviews

 Story-wise, this was a really interesting start.
 I like that you know from the very beginning that something is strange and off.
 I can definitely feel Yoshiki's anxieties and fears as I read.
-I anticipated that there would be a cliffhanger at the end but I didn't know jus
+I anticipated that there would be a cliffhanger at the end but I didn't know just how compelling it would be!

 Good story and great drawings, all in Kansai-ben.